. It was written by a woman calling herself "Crazed Writer" and "FrolloFreak". It's the sweeping, romantic tale of how a

 - Affectionate Nickname: Danisha calls Frollo "sugarbritches."
 Squick.

 - Angry Black Woman: Danisha becomes a "dissed sister" or a "sister with a 'tude" at the slightest perceived insult.

 I really let him know how I felt and went off on him.
 I became a dissed sister, a raised voice full of fire and spit.

 - Author Appeal: And how!
-Being that Danisha is pretty much a self-insert for Frollo Freak, all of her likes are obnoixiously shoved into the story.
-Soul food, Motown music, American games like kickball and baseball, the color purple, and folk tales about slave heros, black history, and poetry are all blantantly, and rather rudely forced upon to all the other characters who all love them.
+Being that Danisha is pretty much a self-insert for Frollo Freak, all of her likes are obnoxiously shoved into the story.
+Soul food, Motown music, American games like kickball and baseball, the color purple, and folk tales about slave heroes, black history, and poetry are all blatantly, and rather rudely, forced upon to all the other characters who all inexplicably love them.
 Including Frollo.